wivy1/KeyLED/README.md

 ## How to Use

 1. Attach LED strip to keyboard using 3d-printed plastic clips or backing adhesive
+2. Select Root Note, press rotary knob
+3. Select Scale/Mode
+4. Play!

+To configure a new keyboard:

-2. Long-press rotary knob to enter configuration menu
+1. Long-press rotary knob to enter configuration menu
-3. Rotate rotary knob to change setting, press rotary knob to select setting
+2. Rotate rotary knob to desired parameter, press rotary knob to select
-4. Rotate rotary knob to change parameter, press rotary knob once completed, repeat until configured
+3. Rotate rotary knob to change parameter, press rotary knob to accept, repeat until all parameters configured
-5. Long-press rotary knob to exit configuration menu
+4. Long-press rotary knob to exit configuration menu
-6. Select Root Note, press rotary knob
-7. Select Scale/Mode
-8. Play!

 ---